CIRCLE

 -

-Fees include full access to all sessions, mentorship, and facilitated access to rehearsal space, in addition to final performances.*Payment plans available.
+Payment plans are available.
 The first month’s payment is due upon acceptance.
-Remaining payments are due monthly, beginning March 1 2026.
+Remaining payments are due monthly, beginning March 1, 2026.

 All sessions are in person and take place at the Clemente Center in Manhattan’s Lower East Side.